gianukos/groupforum/back/README.md

 ## ocP7

 The front-end client uses a MySql database to store information about accounts and user activity on the app.

-A back-end server and middleware connect to the Groupomania database.
+A back-end server and middleware connect to the Groupomania database as user 'root' on the default port.
+Before a connection can be made the database server must be running on the localhost.

-### Using the Express app from a console
+#### Using the Express app from a console

-* Change to `P7/back` directory
+* Change directory
+    `$ cd ocP7/back`

-* Install dependencies first by running `npm install`
+* Install dependencies

-* To create a database named `groupomania` and three tables run `node dbTablesCreate.js`.
+    `$ npm install`

 * Assign values to environment variables in `.env` file

+* Run script to create a database named `groupomania` and three tables
+    `$ node dbTablesCreate.js`.

-* `npm run start` will start the app
+* start the app
+    `$ npm run start`